xoffproj3team1/GA_Weather_Mapping_P3T1/README.md

 ## Meeting Requirements ##
 All the requirements listed in the project are met:
 - The dataset contains at least 100 unique records.
-  - One of the tables has about 20,000 records.
-The multi-table query outputs about 13,330 rows that are later displayed as about 4880 unique recors.
+  - One of the tables has about 20,000 records and another has 40,678 records.
+The multi-table query outputs about 13,330 rows that are later displayed as about 4880 unique records.
 - The data is stored in a PostgreSQL database.
 - Extensive README file with all relevant details including user instructions.
 - The origin and sensitivity of the data is discussed.